 Here is my Jersey kids’ first Subway ride.
 You should see how their eyes lit when I mentioned that they will be in the subway.
 Priceless!
 Good thing New Yorkers are used to crazy tourists.
 The boys in particular, were quite loud during the short ride.
 Who knew the underground train can bring so much joy?

 Our next stop was Central Park.
 It was a bit crowded than what my kids were used to.
 In fact, they were even hesitant play because they don’t know any of the children there.
 But you know what?
 After seeing that the other kids were having fun, they blended right in.

-Walking the streets of Harlem isn’t that bad.
+Walking the streets of Harlem isn’t that bad too.
 Right kiddos?
-Check out their faces after they learned and actually experienced how far 15 blocks is.
+Check out their faces after they learned and actually experienced how far 15 blocks was.
 Oh well, at least they slept really early that night.
 Who’s up for a 5K?

 For the past six years, my children watched or joined the Memorial Day parade in our town.
 This year, we did something different.
-We used that day to make some more memories at the Bronx Zoo.
+We used that day to create new memories at the Bronx Zoo.
 Yup that’s day 2 of long distance walking.